KlusterKite/KlusterKite/KlusterKite.Core/Readme.md

-# ClusterKit.Core
+# KlusterKite.Core
 Packs the actor system into the executable.
 Provides start-up configuration and plug-in management system.

 The main idea is to get rid of writing custom service start-up code and concentrate on business logic.

-By default, you have the `ClusterKit.Core.Service` that will start the almost empty actor system, configure logging (with a use of [Serilog](https://serilog.net/)) and dependency injection (with a use of [Autofac](https://autofac.org/)).
+By default, you have the `KlusterKite.Core.Service` that will start the almost empty actor system, configure logging (with a use of [Serilog](https://serilog.net/)) and dependency injection (with a use of [Autofac](https://autofac.org/)).
 All you need is to extend the service functions by providing the plugin.
 Just put your plugin dll (and all it's dependencies) in the service directory and it will be loaded automatically on service start.
 Also, you can provide an end-level configuration with an additional file.

 ## Service start procedure
 ![service run](./Documentation/Service.png "service run")

-## `ClusterKit.Core.BaseInstaller`
+## `KlusterKite.Core.BaseInstaller`
-Every ClusterKit plugin should define the subtype of this type in order to be loaded properly.
+Every KlusterKite plugin should define the subtype of this type in order to be loaded properly.

 ### `AkkaConfigLoadPriority`
 The installer load priority.
 The methods from installers with higher priorities will be run earlier than from lower ones.
 For example, during config assembling - parameters from higher priority installers will override parameters from lower priority installers.
-There are two predefined constants for priorities that are used in ClusterKit packages:
+There are two predefined constants for priorities that are used in KlusterKite packages:
-* `ClusterKit.Core.BaseInstaller.PrioritySharedLib` - used for packages providing message classes and utilities for communication with other nodes functions.
+* `KlusterKite.Core.BaseInstaller.PrioritySharedLib` - used for packages providing message classes and utilities for communication with other nodes functions.
-* `ClusterKit.Core.BaseInstaller.PriorityClusterRole` - used for packages with end-level functions.
-This priority is highe then `ClusterKit.Core.BaseInstaller.PrioritySharedLib`.
+* `KlusterKite.Core.BaseInstaller.PriorityClusterRole` - used for packages with end-level functions.
+This priority is highe then `KlusterKite.Core.BaseInstaller.PrioritySharedLib`.

 ### `Config GetAkkaConfig()`
 Gets default akka configuration for current module.